hostjane/hostjane.github.io/about.markdown

 # Who is a Seller?

-A Seller is any user offering a Service based on their Skill.
+<span class="green">A Seller is any user offering at least 1 Service based on [their Skill](/about/#what-is-a-skill).</span>

 If you are an incorporated business or intend to buy or sell over 20 orders per month, please sign up or convert your individual account to a business account.
 We refuse to segregate Buyers and Sellers on HostJane.
 While Sellers see additional stats and sales analytics after posting at least 1 listing; the order center and reporting is integrated for every user to be a multi-player.
 We deliberately designed it that way.

-Any user can seamlessly purchase services and enter confidentiality and licensing contracts with other users as easily as they sell their own Services and find new clients.
+Any user can seamlessly purchase services as easily as they can sell their own Services.

 # Why are accounts integrated?

 At HostJane, we believe work communities should avoid segregating people into different functions or tiered systems.
 For that same reason we also avoid badges, followers or levels that you might see on other marketplaces.

-The only visible metric that might separate users here is the individual sales, or flame score and job completeness rating that are linked to client satisfaction if the user decides to sell Services.
+<span class="green">The only visible metric that might separate users here is the individual sales, or flame score and job completeness rating that are linked to client satisfaction if the user decides to sell Services.</span>

+Seller tools include:

+- [x] A publicly-available Studio to promote your business and services anywhere online.
+- [x] Ability to [accept tips](https://help.hostjane.com/buyers/#sending-tips) through your Studio (and HostJane's [WordPress tips](https://wordpress.org/plugins/tip-my-work-hostjane-payments/) plugin - [read guide](https://www.hostjane.com/wordpress))
+- [x] Ability to send [Custom offers](https://help.hostjane.com/sellers/#how-do-i-send-a-custom-offer)

-Sellers also have a publicly available Studio while Buyer profiles can only be browsed by members for privacy.
+<span class="blue">Buyer's are users with 0 listings.
+Buyer profiles can only be browsed by HostJane members as part of our commitment to safeguard [user privacy](https://www.hostjane.com/legal/privacy/) .</span>

 # Who is HostJane for?